 Shore’s involvement with these schools, her work on the editorial board of the California Quarterly, a politically progressive publication, and other left-wing political activity caused her and her husband to be blacklisted during the House Committee on Un-American Activities hearings.

 They returned to New York in 1954.
-Wilma Shore is currently at work on her memoirs.
+Wilma Shore passed away in 2006.

 “The Butcher.”
 In The Best Short Stories of 1941, edited by Edward J. O’Brien (1941); “The Cow on the Roof.”
 In O. Henry Awards Prize Stories (1950); Women Should Be Allowed (1965).